ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Header Specifications

-The following `RateLimit` response header fields are defined
+The following `RateLimit` response fields are defined

 ## RateLimit-Limit {#ratelimit-limit-header}

-The `RateLimit-Limit` response header field indicates the `request-quota` associated to the client in the current `time-window`.
+The `RateLimit-Limit` response field indicates the `request-quota` associated to the client in the current `time-window`.